neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

-.. py:function:: gds.prizeSteinerTree.stream(G: Graph, **config: Any) -> DataFrame

-    An approximation algorithm for the prize collector steiner tree problem

-.. py:function:: gds.prizeSteinerTree.stream.estimate(G: Graph, **config: Any) -> Series[Any]

-    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.prizeSteinerTree.mutate(G: Graph, **config: Any) -> DataFrame

     An approximation algorithm for the prize collector steiner tree problem